 - Severe sepsis and multiple organ dysfunction syndrome (MODS)

-- Artificial intelligence applications in critical illness recognition
+- Artificial intelligence applications in critical illness

 - Neurocritical care, including traumatic brain injury treatment, outcomes and associated neuroendocrinopathies

 - Global Onco-Critical Care Research (St. Jude Children's Research Hospital)

 - Social disparities in critical illness

 Fellowship Research Director

 A. Nico West, MD, PhD

 Assistant Professor, Department of Pediatrics